 Successful businesswoman and TV celebrity Martha Stewart put a substantial portion of her wealth into the stock market.
 Holdings included shares in the cancer drug company ImClone Systems Inc. (now a part of Eli Lilly and Co.), which she promptly sold after receiving inside information that the company's CEO was dumping all of his stock as well.
-But when questioned by officials with the Securities and Exchange Commission (SEC) and Federal Bureau of Investigation (FBI), who were looking into possible securities fraud, Stewart lied about receiving (and acting upon) this inside information.
+But when questioned by federal officials who were looking into possible securities fraud, Stewart lied about receiving (and acting upon) this inside information.

 Stewart was convicted in 2004 of intentionally making false statements to federal officials (among other felony charges) and sentenced to five months in a minimum-security federal prison.
 Making false statements to federal officials is a crime against the government, similar to the crime of perjury in that false statements undermine the integrity of a functioning government.

-This article focuses on federal law prohibiting the willful communication of false statements to federal officials, the elements of the offense, penalties, and more.
+This article focuses on federal law prohibiting the willful communication of false statements to federal officials, the elements of the offense, and common penalties.

 False Statements and U.S. Code

-The code section criminalizing false statements to federal officials can found at 18 U.S.C. § 1001.
-It specifically states that "whoever, in any matter within the jurisdiction of the executive, legislative, or judicial branch of the Government of the United States, knowingly and willfully" does any of the following has committed the crime of making false statements:
+The code section criminalizing untrue statements to federal officials can found at 18 U.S.C. § 1001.
+It specifically states that "whoever, in any matter within the jurisdiction of the executive, legislative, or judicial branch of the Government of the United States, knowingly and willfully" does any of the following has committed a criminal offense:

 This type of crime is considered a "process offense," since it interferes with the procedures of the justice system.
-In some cases, a suspect or defendant in a white collar crime case will not be convicted of (nor even charged with) the underlying crime but still may be convicted of lying about the conduct.
-For example, Stewart was never charged with insider trading -- the underlying crime for which she was being investigated -- but was convicted of making false statements about her dubious stock trades to FBI and SEC officials.
+In some cases, a suspect or defendant in a white collar crime case won't be convicted of (nor even charged with) the underlying crime but still may be convicted of lying about the conduct.
+For example, Stewart was never charged with insider trading -- the underlying crime for which she was being investigated -- but was convicted of making false statements about her dubious stock trades to Federal Bureau of Investigation (FBI) and Securities and Exchange (SEC) officials.

 Making False Statements: Elements of the Crime

-In order to get a conviction on these types of charges, federal prosecutors must prove beyond a reasonable doubt each of the following elements:
+In order to get a conviction on these types of charges, federal prosecutors must prove beyond a reasonable doubt that the:

 Penalties Upon Conviction

-Anyone convicted of making false statements in violation of 18 U.S.C. § 1001 faces a prison term of up to five years and a fine of up to $250,000.
+Anyone convicted of making false statements in violation of federal statute faces a prison term of up to five years and a fine of up to $250,000.
 If the offense involves terrorism, anyone convicted of making false statements faces up to eight years in prison.